aonez/MicrosoftSurfaceMacAudioFix/README.md

-The Microsoft Surface Thunderbolt(TM) 4 Dock Audio device gets glitched once the Mac goes to sleep.
+The Microsoft Surface Thunderbolt(TM) 4 Dock Audio device gets glitched once the Mac goes to sleep or is disconnected and connected.

 ### Symptoms: